 3. Physical Development

 At this age, children are developing fine and gross motor skills.
-Toys like tricycles, balls, and matching games are great for promoting coordination and muscle strength in little ones.
+Toys such as tricycles, balls, and stacking games are great for promoting coordination and muscle strength in young children.

 4. Social and Emotional Skills